temporalio/cli/docs/cmd-options/no-fold.md

 	- cli
 ---

+Alias: **-n**
 Disable folding.
 All Child Workflows within the set depth will be fetched and displayed.